tetsufmbio/taxallnomy/README.md

 ##  Introduction

-Taxallnomy is a taxonomic database that provides taxonomic lineages  according  to the ranks used on Linnean classification system (e.g. Kingdom, Phylum, Class etc.).
+Taxallnomy is a taxonomic database based on NCBI Taxonomy that provides taxonomic lineages  according  to the ranks used on Linnean classification system (e.g. Kingdom, Phylum, Class etc.).

 In this package you will find the following files/folder.